thegazelle-ad/gazelle-server/docs/the-gazelle-style-guide.md

 ## Git workflow

+We work with a [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) with required code review and passing of our automated tests run on [CircleCI](https://circleci.com/) before being able to merge your code into master.
+As a fun fact, an old study shows that every hour spent on code review saves 33 hours of maintenance.
+See this interesting article on the tangible benefits of code review and test driven development (TDD) here: https://medium.com/javascript-scene/the-outrageous-cost-of-skipping-tdd-code-reviews-57887064c412.

-We work with a [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) where we prefer merging over rebasing.
+When merging pull requests we prefer merging over rebasing.
 To understand the differences between merging and rebasing you can check out these two posts:

 - [A more detailed (and educational) explanation of the two git features of rebasing and merging](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)
 - [A more relevant discussion of rebasing vs merging for incorporating features into the master branch](https://www.atlassian.com/git/articles/git-team-workflows-merge-or-rebase)